 Elizabeth Montgomery Collins, MD, MPH, DTM

 Dr. Collins, with 20 years’ experience in pediatric academia and global health, has provided care and treatment to adults and children with HIV in Botswana, Tanzania, and the U.S. and served as an attending physician in HIV, International Adoption, and Travel Medicine Clinics.
 She has led a Medicine Abroad Program and a Pediatric Advocacy and Community Education program for pediatric and medicine-pediatric residents, the Haiti Initiative hosting resident physicians from Haiti, and the volunteer service at La Clinica for immigrants and refugees.
+She was a pediatric hospitalist for Boston Children’s Hospital/Cape Cod Hospital.

 She holds an MD, a Master of Public Health degree, With Distinction, and a Diploma in Tropical Medicine.
 She was a Jefferson Science Fellow with the National Academies of Sciences, Engineering, & Medicine, and served as a global policy fellow at the U.S. Department of State, where she worked as the Senior Science Advisor for the Secretary of State’s Office of Global Partnerships.